projectestac/check-list/README.md

 # CheckList

-Utility to register standardized checks in ICT equipment.
+Utility to perform standardized checks in ICT equipment.

-CheckList is a [PWA](https://medium.freecodecamp.org/progressive-web-apps-101-the-what-why-and-how-4aa5e9065ac2) (_Progressive Web App_) used in Catalan public schools to register standardized checks in the delivery and installation of new ICT equipment.
+CheckList is a [PWA](https://medium.freecodecamp.org/progressive-web-apps-101-the-what-why-and-how-4aa5e9065ac2) (_Progressive Web App_) used in Catalan public schools to perform standardized checks in the process of delivery and installation of new ICT equipment.

 Demo site: https://met.xtec.cat/checklist<br>
 (school code: _12345678_ password: _demo_)